NFTs, a Potential for DeFi Collateral?

 NFTs have proven that they can be valued extremely highly (take this digital collage that went for a whopping $69 million dollars as a quick example) and many NFTs are collectable, varying in rarity and desirability.
 Because of the potential to hold value, NFTs make great collateral in the digital world.
 The owner of the NFT could put up the digital asset as collateral and take out a loan through smart contracts.

-This is beneficial for both: The lender will be protected with the NFT as collateral and the borrower will have the opportunity to receive a loan without having to jump through the numerous hoops of the traditional financial system.
+This is beneficial for both: There is protection for the lenderd with the NFT as collateral.
+The borrower will have the opportunity to receive a loan without having to jump through the numerous hoops of the traditional financial system.

-Typically, the NFT will be valued equal to or more than the loan and if the borrower can’t return the loan, the NFT will be liquidated so that the lender can be reimbursed for the loan.
+Typically, the value prospect of an NFT is equal to or more than the loan.
+If the borrower can’t return the loan, the NFT will be liquidated so that the lender can be reimbursed for the loan.
 On paper, this sounds ideal, right?
 Right!
 But in practice, there are a few things that need resolving as the industry evolves.

 One of the big challenges is the authentication of NFTs.
 As unique tokenized assets, the major value of NFTs lies in the ownership – something that is represented on the blockchain.
-NFTs provide a verifiable history of transfer and ownership, but the underlying artwork isn’t often part of this, so copyright becomes a little complicated.
+NFTs provide a verifiable history of transfer and ownership.
+The underlying artwork isn’t often part of this, so copyright becomes a little complicated.

 Volatility is a well-known obstacle in the world of cryptocurrency.
 While the NFT market can be treated differently from crypto, there is still underlying volatility with digital assets that makes appraisals and evaluations of the tokenized assets challenging.
 With digitally created assets, there’s the added layer of valuing something in an inherently subjective industry.
 It’s a challenge to value art physically and the digital realm is no different.

-Tokenizing physical assets opens up massive potential for individuals looking to liquidity, but it becomes a little tricky and requires looking at regulation and legal compliance.
+Tokenizing physical assets opens up massive potential for individuals looking to liquidity.
+It becomes a little tricky and requires looking at regulation and legal compliance.
 In the same way that there’s a process – and usually expensive legal teams involved – when putting up your house or a car up as collateral, tokenizing physical assets requires a legal and regulatory framework.

 Blockchain is well known for its immutability and there’s incredible security within the technology.
 However, there are chinks in the armour when it comes to how individuals might choose to store their NFTs.
 In the same way that art can be stolen, there are digital art heists that have made the news and fraudulent NFTs have hit the market with deceptive minters looking to make money off original NFTs.
 Combatting this particular challenge, though, isn’t difficult if you remember “not your key, not your NFT ” and store and safeguard your NFT responsibly.